 Regardless of industry or service, every HR department and Corporate Executive wants to keep their best current and future employees satisfied.
-In order to push employees to their fullest potentials, leaders in an organization should demonstrate they are making positive strides to better their employees’ lives, both inside and outside the office.
+In order to push employees to their fullest potentials, leaders in an organization should demonstrate they are making positive strides to better their employees’ lives, both inside and outside the workplace.

 A strategy that has picked up in the last several years is developing incentive-based benefits programs.
-These are initiatives that, just like they sound, encourage or incentivize your employees to better understand and use your benefits offering.
+These are initiatives that, just as they sound, encourage or incentivize your employees to better understand and use your benefits offering.
 While not a great solution for every organization, these types of programs can deliver meaningful value to your employees.

 Here are a few ideas to get started: